patsie75/awk-hires/README.md

 # awk-hires
 High-resolution graphics in awk

 Just to keep things interesting for myself, I dove into using unicode 'QUARTER-BLOCK' characters (four pixels per character) while still only using two colors!
 I hope you like the results.
+Here is a example/comparison video with the original HALF-BLOCK characters:

 https://user-images.githubusercontent.com/32614987/200144651-7d8a33f3-9592-4e60-a669-fabee1602a67.mp4